A judge may order your case to go to trial if you and the other party can’t resolve the issues.

 - A joint litigation expert, who is a litigation expert engaged by two or more parties in your case (rather than one party).

 - A participant expert, who provides opinion evidence based on the exercise of their skills, knowledge, training, or experience while observing or participating in the events in your case.
 Unlike a litigation expert (including a joint litigation expert), a participant expert is not engaged for the purpose of litigation.
-For example, a doctor who treated your child at a hospital may be a participant expert regarding custody issues.
+For example, a doctor who treated your child at a hospital may be a participant expert regarding parenting time or decision-making responsibility issues.

-If you want to call a litigation expert witness to give evidence on child custody or access issues, you must cooperate with the other party in your case and use a joint litigation expert (unless the court orders otherwise).
+If you want to call a litigation expert witness to give evidence on parenting time or decision-making responsibility issues, you must cooperate with the other party in your case and use a joint litigation expert (unless the court orders otherwise).

 Before you call a litigation expert (including a joint litigation expert) to provide opinion evidence at trial, you have to:

 - Ask the expert to prepare and sign an expert report, which must meet the requirements in Rule 20.2 of the Family Law Rules.

 - Serve and file a copy of the report at least 6 business days before your settlement conference.

 If the other party agrees to let you submit the expert report as evidence at trial, then you do not need to call the expert as a witness to give verbal evidence.
 However, the other person can question your expert at trial about their report.